gridcoin-community/Gridcoin-Tasks/whitepaper/gridcoin-whitepaper-draft.md

 ## Decentralized Operation

-‘A decentralized system is where some decisions by the agents are made without centralized control or processing.
-An important property of agent systems is the degree of connectivity or connectedness between the agents.’
+"A decentralized system is where some decisions by the agents are made without centralized control or processing.
+An important property of agent systems is the degree of connectivity or connectedness between the agents."

-- Norman L. Johnson
+  \- Norman L. Johnson

 Decentralization solves the single point of failure problem, allows for diversity, larger participation in decision-making, provides equality, and limits encroachment by centralized